ReallyDev/Gage/README.md

-# Gage
+### Gage

-Gage is a multi-use bot with over 60 commands still being added each day.
-Simple as can be, made by an ameture coder.
-More info coming soon as the bot has just been created!
+Gage is a multi-use bot with lots commands, more still being added each day.
+Simple as can be, made by an amateur coder.
+More info to come soon.

-Questions?
+##Questions?
 Contact me!
 * Discord - **__Real_IceyDev#3339__**
 * Business Email - Pina3Designs@gmail.com
 * Business Phone Number - +1 401-203-8862 *(only works within the United States)*